DNS resolution, slowed down

 2. If the IP address is not there, the query is sent to a DNS resolver server.
 This can be a server that is run by your ISP (Internet Service Provider) or a public one run by Google or Cloudflare.
 The resolver then checks its list of domain names.

 3. If the IP address is still nowhere to be found, the resolver then asks the root server for help.
 The root server contains the details of 13 sets of top level domain (TLD) servers.
-TLD servers exist for all domain extensions including .com, .co.uk, .net, etc. In this case, the root server will contact the .ml server.
+TLD servers exist for all domain extensions including .com, .co.uk, .net, etc. In this case, the root server will contact the .cc server.

 5. The name server looks in its database for the IP address tied to that domain and sends it back to the resolver.